naiborhujosua/naiborhujosua.github.io/_posts/2024-1-10-shap-approach.md

 Imagine you are participating in a machine learning hackathon with your team that consists of 4 members.
 Everyone has their own unique abilities in order to approach the problem given in the hackathon.
 If your team wins the hackathon, how do you decide on the fair payout for the particular member of the contribution given by a particular member.

-It is definitely wise to divide a distinct portion of the payout for a particular member.
+It is definitely wise to break down a distinct portion of the payout for a particular member.
 That is the same with how shap interpret our model based on the data we train on the machine learning model.
 Mathematically speaking, this is a complex thing to explain.
 You can check the research paper of the mathematical explanation for this interpretable tool and their GitHub repository for the update features.

 We will walk through an example to implement shap for telco churn dataset that we can download here